 Dr. Wood is a Fellow of the American Psychological Association (Division 8), the American Psychological Society, Society for Experimental Social Psychology, and founding member of the Society for Research Synthesis Methodology.
 She served several terms on the Executive Committee of the Society of Experimental Social Psychology, was previously the Secretary-Treasurer of Society for Personality and Social Psychology, and is now serving a presidential term at Society for Personality and Social Psychology.
 She is also currently Associate Editor of Behavioral Science and Policy, and in the past has been associate editor of Psychological Review, Journal of Personality and Social Psychology, Personality and Social Psychology Bulletin, and Personality and Social Psychology Review.
 Her research has been funded by the National Science Foundation, the National Institute of Mental Health, the Rockefeller Foundation, and the Radcliffe Institute of Advanced Study.

 Wendy Wood lives with her husband on the beach just west of Los Angeles.
-She has two grown sons, Dylan and Garrett, and parents who live close by.
+She has two grown sons, Dylan and Garrett, and her father lives close by.